flxinxout/flxinxout/README.md

 ### Hello World 👋
 My name is Giovanni and I'm a Swiss computer science student at the Swiss Federal Institude of Technologie.
-I mainly develop in Java and JavaScript and try to learn new technologies now.
+I mainly develop in Java and make Math applied to computer science, such as algorithms, group and arithmetic theory.

 ### GitHub Stats